Fractals from Regular Behaviours: Labelled Transition Systems and Trace Semantics

-In \cref{fig:transitionrelation}, we use the notation \(e[g/v]\) to denote the expression obtained by replacing each \emph{free} occurrence of \(v\) in \(e\) (one which does not appear within the scope of a \(\mu v~(-)\) operator) with the expression $g$.
-Given \(e \in \Term\), the process \emph{specified by \(e\)} is the LTS \(\langle e \rangle_\gamma\).
+Call a variable \(v\) appearing in an expression \(e\) \emph{bound} if it appears withing the scope of a recursive call \(\mu v~(-)\) and \emph{free} if it does not.
+In \autoref{fig:transitionrelation}, we use the notation \(e[g/v]\) to denote the expression obtained by replacing each free occurrence of \(v\) in \(e\) with the expression $g$.
+Note that the expression \(e[g/v]\) is only well-defined if no free variable in \(g\) appears bound in \(e\).
+Given \(e \in \Term\), the \emph{process specified by \(e\)} is the LTS \(\langle e \rangle _\gamma\).